 Unmatched protection zones

-Found on the palm, back-of-hand, fingertips, and finger sidewalls, HexArmor® needlestick-resistant gloves offer robust protection zones that are purpose-built to provide protection to specific areas of the hand where frequent injuries are more common.
+Found on the palm, back of the hand, fingertips, and finger sidewalls, HexArmor® needlestick-resistant gloves offer robust protection zones that are purpose-built to provide protection to specific areas of the hand where frequent injuries are more common.

 Not sure what you need?
 HexArmor® can help